 University Village South Mayor 2013-2014: Uttam Gaulee

-Currently a doctoral student at the Higher Education Administration program, creating a conducive environment that fosters engaging interactions, research, inquiry, and learning is part and parcel of Uttam’s area of study.
+Currently, a doctoral student in the Higher Education Administration program, creating a conducive environment that fosters engaging interactions, research, inquiry, and learning is part and parcel of Uttam’s area of study.

 Before coming to Florida, Uttam received second master’s degree under the Fulbright Program from the University of Pittsburgh (PITT), where he got involved in the host community and volunteered for organizations such as A+Schools, Pittsburgh Regional International Student Ministries (PRISM), and The Pittsburgh Cultural Trust.
 He served in graduate student organizations including the Nepalese Student Association, which he led as the president.